18 Taking a Stand

 Josah looked at Conall, who asked, “Do you know of a warehouse on Liez that stores weapons?”

 The Captain rocked in his chair a few times before admitting he knew of a place.
 “It’s by the east docks.
 I never see ships moored on that side.
-But, I’ve watched, on occasion, unmarked vessels make their way through the Strait at night.”
+But on occasion, I’ve seen unmarked vessels make their way through the Strait at night.”

 “I’ve heard they carry weapons to Casselberry,” the Captain said, tapping the side of his nose.